django-hijack/django-hijack/docs/about.md

 The app is also tested with Django 1.4 and 1.6.
 However, the tests are allowed to fail, and the package may not be fully compatible with those versions.

 # Similar projects
-Similar projects can be found and compared in the [user-switching](https://www.djangopackages.com/grids/g/user-switching/) or the [support gird](https://www.djangopackages.com/grids/g/support-apps/) categories of Django Packages.
+Similar projects can be found and compared in the [user-switching](https://www.djangopackages.com/grids/g/user-switching/) or the [support](https://www.djangopackages.com/grids/g/support-apps/) grids at Django Packages.

 # Contributing